partidodev/partido-server/README.md

 ## Database

 The server needs an already existing PostgreSQL database.

+If you want to run PostgreSQL with Docker, see the next sub-section.

 The defaults defined in `./src/main/resources/application.properties` are: